Culture of London: Popular music

 Amy Winehouse was a singer-songwriter from Southgate, north London.

 London is famous for its rock scene, and was the starting point of some of the greatest 60s and 70s artists such as David Bowie, Iron Maiden, The Clash, Led Zeppelin, Renaissance, Fleetwood Mac, the Sex Pistols, The Who, Pink Floyd, Queen and popular 90s acts like Blur and Coldplay.
 Most major bands' tours will pass through London as well, favourite venues being the Brixton Academy, the O2 Arena, and the Hammersmith Apollo.

-In addition to spawning the bands mentioned above, London, in its capacity as the UK's cultural centre, has served as the base of a number of internationally important acts, including The Beatles and Elton John, as well as being instrumental in the birth of dance music.
+In addition to spawning the bands mentioned above, London, in its capacity as the UK's cultural centre, has served as the base of a number of internationally important acts, including The Beatles (see Abbey Road) and Elton John, as well as being instrumental in the birth of dance music.

-London is also known for spawning numerous massively successful pop acts; with the Spice Girls, Cliff Richard, The Rolling Stones, One Direction and Little Mix being especially noteworthy.
+London is also known for spawning numerous successful pop acts, including the Spice Girls, Cliff Richard, The Rolling Stones, One Direction and Little Mix.

 London also has a thriving urban scene, mainly throughout the 21st century.
 Soul singers like Amy Winehouse and Lemar have found themselves chart, and international success.
 R&B singers such as the Sugababes, Leona Lewis, Taio Cruz, Adele, Dua Lipa, Rita Ora, Jessie J, Little Mix, Jay Sean and Alexandra Burke are also extremely popular.
-London also has a strong rap scene; rappers including Wiley and Dizzee Rascal among others have helped contribute to London gaining the status of having the strongest rap scene outside of the US.
+London also has a strong rap scene; rappers including Wiley and Dizzee Rascal among others.

-London is the home of one of the biggest underground scenes in the world.
-Genres include UK garage, drum and bass, dubstep, 2-step garage and grime.
+London has had many thriving underground scenes throughout history.
+Genres include UK garage, drum and bass, dubstep, grime and UK underground.